ashayp22/Recogg/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Even as the world continues to become more dependent on technology that can save time, money, resources, and lives, there is a lack of technological advancements related in time and attendance systems.
-A [recent survey](https://www.paychex.com/newsroom/news-releases/paychex-small-business-snapshot-survey-shows-most-preferred-method-of) found that 36% of small business owners have never changed their time and attendance system.
+Even as the world continues to become more dependent on technology that can save time, money, resources, and lives, there is a lack of technological advancements in the time and attendance management field.
+A [recent survey](https://www.paychex.com/newsroom/news-releases/paychex-small-business-snapshot-survey-shows-most-preferred-method-of) found that 36% of small business owners have never changed their time and attendance system, which have been used to track and monitor when employees start and stop work.
 In fact, once a time and attendance approach is adopted, many business owners and other people don’t change their method.
 This means that those people are relying on the same ancient and manual systems from the 19th century.

 Although digitizing a time and attendance system may seem insignificant, digitized systems can help to ensure accuracy and minimize errors that can easily happen when employees, teachers, and students are using paper or a spreadsheet.
 In fact, nearly half of the respondents to the [same survey](https://www.paychex.com/newsroom/news-releases/paychex-small-business-snapshot-survey-shows-most-preferred-method-of) said that the most important reason to invest in a time keeping solution was the efficiency and accuracy of collecting time for payroll reporting.
 Thus, while those options appear to be both simple and free, organizations that choose to go that route are missing out on saving time, money, and insight into their workforce that ultimately provides employees and teachers with simplified methods to record their time worked.

 So, in order to prove that technology can be used to create an attendance system that can save employers and schools time, money, and resources, we created Recogg, the first-ever AI-driven, multi-platform, and scalable attendance system.
 Recogg uses:

-* A camera and facial recognition to track attendance - this increases the efficiency and accuracy of attendance tracking
+* A camera and facial recognition to track attendance, which increases the efficiency and accuracy of attendance tracking
-* A database and storage container to save an organization's attendance data - this provides a secure and organized structure for attendance data
+* A database and storage container to save an organization's attendance data, which provides a secure and organized structure for attendance data
-* A web interface, Raspberry Pi, and LCD screen to display an organization's information - this allows users to interact and monitor the system
+* A web interface, Raspberry Pi, and LCD screen to display an organization's information, which allows users to interact and monitor the system

 Recogg was developed in 7 weeks as an [internship project](https://www.itexps.net/internship-programs) and developed as a concept/prototype for future production-level projects.
+Please check out the rest of the README if you want to explore our project or get Recogg running on your local machine.

 ### Features
 The beauty of Recogg is that it uses the features of multiple components to create a fully-functioning attendance system.